 The BBFC commented:

 This film was originally seen for advice in an incomplete form.
 The company was advised it was likely to be classified PG, but that their preferred U could be achieved by removing a couple of examples of word play on strong language.
-When the finished
+When the

-version of the film was submitted for formal classification, these instances of word play had been removed and the film was therefore classified U.
+finished version of the film was submitted for formal classification, these instances of word play had been removed and the film was therefore classified U.

 In the 3D animated comedy, The Angry Birds Movie, we'll finally find out why the birds are so angry.
 The movie takes us to an island populated entirely by happy, flightless birds - or almost entirely.
-In this paradise, Red (Jason Sudeikis, We're the
+In this paradise, Red (Jason Sudeikis, We're

-visited by mysterious green piggies, it's up to these unlikely outcasts to figure out what the pigs are up to.
+island is visited by mysterious green piggies, it's up to these unlikely outcasts to figure out what the pigs are up to.

 A book about censorship in British drama has won this year's Theatre Book Prize.